hawkeyexl/docs-as-code-github-docusaurus/README.md

 You need the following to complete the guide:

 - A GitHub account: You can sign up for a free account at [GitHub](https://github.com).
+- Git: You can download and install Git from the [Git website](https://git-scm.com/downloads).
-- Node.js and `npm`: You can download and install Node.js from the [Node.js website](https://nodejs.org/).
+- Node.js: You can download and install Node.js from the [Node.js website](https://nodejs.org/).
 - A text editor: You can use any text editor to write your documentation.
 Some popular options include [Visual Studio Code](https://code.visualstudio.com/).

 ## Set up a new repository on GitHub